 - Use it when roasting, sautéing, or grilling instead of other fats

-Incorporating olive oil into your diet is very easy; just replace the oils and butter you use at home for olive oil.
+Applying olive oil to your skin or incorporating it into your diet is very easy; just replace the oils and butter you use at home for olive oil.
 But make sure you’re using the right kind, which is extra virgin olive oil.

 - Blueberries And Raspberries Benefits